-Testing an application
+Testing and debugging an application

 Follow the instructions in the testing section of the application’s documentation to make sure that the application runs as expected.